SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/Sources/README.md

 1. Start at the Edit Taxon Name form for the suppressed name (senior homonym).
 Under the Relationship section type in the suppressed name and using the “Show all” button, select “suppressed under”.
 Cite this.
 2. Now go to the Edit Taxon Name form for the junior homonym.
 Under the Status section, use the “Show all” button to find “official list of specific names in zoology” and select “valid”.
 NB: use the “Advanced” button if for some reason the “Show all” button is grayed out.
 Cite this.

-4.22--Scenario: entering names that do not have the correct endings for their taxonomic level
+### Entering names with incorrect endings for their taxonomic level

+One method:
-One method: Create name using correct ending, save.
-Designate as “Not Latin” under status.
-Change the name ending to the form wanted, save.
+- Create name using correct ending, `Save`.
+- Designate as `Not Latin` under status.
+- Change the name ending to the form wanted, `Save`.

+Second method:
- 	Second method: Create name.
-Using navigation radial, go to “Show”.
-Click on “Edit”.
+- Create name.
+Using navigation radial, go to `Show`.
+- Click on `Edit`

-Scroll down to bottom of form to “Verbatim” field and type in name as it was originally published.
-Click “Update Taxon Name”
+- Scroll down to bottom of form to `Verbatim` field and type in name as it was originally published.
+- Click `Update Taxon Name`

+Third method:
-	Third method: Create the name.
-Click on “Edit” to get to “edit taxon name” form.
+- Create the name.
+Click on `Edit` to get to `Edit taxon name` form.
+- Click on`Clone`.
+- Select `Add invalid relationship`.

-Click on “Clone”.
-Select “Add invalid relationship”.
-Type “clone” and then the “Clone” button.
+- Type `clone` and then click the `Clone` button.

-Edit the relationship field and select “Family Group Name Form”.
+- `Edit` the `Relationship` field and select `Family Group Name Form`.